xstone93/xstone93.github.io/README.md

-# Alexander Steinmaurer - Academic Website
+# Me in a nutshell

+I'm **Alex Steinmaurer**, a computer scientist, educator, and researcher from Upper Austria.
+I currently work at [IT:U Austria](https://it-u.at/), a newly established interdisciplinary university in Linz.

+At IT:U, I serve in two roles: as **study program coordinator** for the Ph.D. program _Digital Transformation in Learning_, and as a [**Postdoctoral Researcher**](https://it-u.at/en/research/team/alexander-steinmaurer/), supervised by Prof. [Manuela Paechter](https://it-u.at/en/research/professors/manuela-paechter/).

+My postdoctoral research lies at the intersection of computer science and education.
+I investigate the impact of generative AI on learning processes, with a particular focus on computing education.
+Together with an interdisciplinary team spanning learning sciences, psychology, educational technology, and computer science, I explore how conversational agents and large language models influence the development of computational thinking and coding skills.
+This includes studying interaction patterns, educational settings, and common misconceptions that arise in AI-supported learning environments.

-Hi, I am Alex Steinmaurer, Study Program Coordinator of the Ph.D.
-Program "Digital Transformation in Learning" and [Post Doc](https://it-u.at/en/research/team/alexander-steinmaurer/) ("Computing Education") at [IT:U Austria](https://it-u.at/), a newly founded interdisciplinary university in Linz, Austria.
-I'm also an adjunct fellow at the [Cognitive and Digital Science Lab](https://codislabgraz.org/) at Graz University of Technology.
-I obtained a Ph.D. in Computer Science from the [Faculty of Computer Science and Biomedical Engineering](https://csbme.tugraz.at/) at Graz University of Technology under the supervision of [Christian Gütl](https://online.tugraz.at/tug_online/pl/ui/$ctx/visitenkarte.show_vcard?pPersonenId=DBBE6CF53E98F4C0&pPersonenGruppe=3).
+In addition to my work at IT:U, I'm an **adjunct fellow** at the [Cognitive and Digital Science Lab](https://codislabgraz.org/) at Graz University of Technology.
+I earned my Ph.D. in Computer Science from the [Faculty of Computer Science and Biomedical Engineering](https://csbme.tugraz.at/) at Graz University of Technology, under the supervision of Prof. [Christian Gütl](https://online.tugraz.at/tug_online/pl/ui/$ctx/visitenkarte.show_vcard?pPersonenId=DBBE6CF53E98F4C0&pPersonenGruppe=3).

+Since 2020, I have been an **external lecturer** at the University College of Teacher Education Styria (Graz), where I teach a Master's-level seminar on the development of (educational) multimedia systems.
+The course is designed for in-service teachers specializing in media informatics and digital media education.
+I view this seminar as a valuable opportunity to connect my research with classroom practice, introducing students to current topics in educational technology and working collaboratively on concepts and methods they can apply in their teaching.

-During the fall semester of 2023, I worked as a Research Fellow at the [PLT Group](https://cs.brown.edu/research/plt/) of Brown University.
-I worked on approaches and tools to rethink data science/programming education in times of LLMs, advised by [Shriram Krishnamurthi](https://cs.brown.edu/~sk/) and [Kathi Fisler](https://cs.brown.edu/~kfisler/).
+During the Fall 2023 semester, I was a **research fellow** with the [PLT Group](https://cs.brown.edu/research/plt/) at Brown University, working with Prof. [Shriram Krishnamurthi](https://cs.brown.edu/~sk/) and Prof. [Kathi Fisler](https://cs.brown.edu/~kfisler/).
+My work there focused on developing new approaches and tools for rethinking data science and programming education in the context of large language models.

 # Teaching
 During my academic career, I had the opportunity to give many different lectures and courses.
 I gave courses at Graz University of Technology, FH Campus 02, University of Applied Sciences Upper Austria, and University College of Teacher Education Styria.